Wayground Alternative for Language Teachers

 Analytics focusGame scores and leaderboard rankingPer-vocabulary weak-spot analysis

-Free plan includes AINo — AI is paid only30 roster students, 10 quizzes, 10 share links per month
+Free plan includes AIPlan-dependent classroom AI features30 roster students, 10 quizzes, 10 share links per month

 Wayground is Quizizz under a new name — a gamified quiz platform with leaderboards and game codes.
 Quizzz was purpose-built for language teachers: Magic Link sharing, AI from your own materials, native furigana and pinyin, and vocabulary analytics that Wayground cannot match.